 Increase Demand for Chicken Products

-My Pet Chicken, a hatchery in Connecticut, reported that by the 1st week of March 2020, sales were already at 98% of the previous year’s figures.
+My Pet Chicken, a hatchery in Connecticut, reported that by the 1st week of March 2022, sales were already at 98% of the previous year’s figures.
 By the end of March, that number increased – to more than 500%!

-Reasons For The Increase
+Reasons For The Increase In Backyard Chickens

 While this growth was fueled primarily by the COVID-19 crisis, there have been other reasons for a spike in backyard chicken keeping.

 When you can eat eggs fresh from your own backyard rather than those trucked halfway across the country, you’re doing your part to reduce fossil fuel usage.

 Some people turned to backyard chicken keeping prior to the pandemic out of concerns that factory-farmed chickens were not being raised in sanitary conditions.

 A 2015 study showed that of the 150 most populated cities in the United States, nearly all (93%) allowed backyard chickens – you probably won’t find the same statistics for pigs or cows!

 If you frequented a grocery store at all in 2020 after COVID-19 started sweeping the globe, you probably noticed that the shelves there were looking a little less than well-stocked.

 As a result, more people began to wonder whether it would make sense to raise their own animals to help shore up supplies and to make sure they would be provided for regardless of what the next year or two might bring.

 Because of this, hatcheries saw a huge rise in demand.
 Cackle Hatchery, one of the United States’ top chicken suppliers, normally hatches about 250,000 baby birds per week in its Missouri-based facility.